Experiences refined for people

 Tailoring your ad to a certain demographic but using racial or ethnic stereotypes is another common multicultural advertising faux pas.

-Dolce and Gabbana made this mistake in its “DG Loves China” campaign, which showed a Chinese woman eating pizza with chopsticks while another ad showed a Chinese man playing assistant to a white woman.
+Dolce and Gabbana made this mistake in its “DG Loves China” campaign, which showed a Chinese woman eating pizza with chopsticks while another ad showed a Chinese man playing assistant to a White woman.

 🔎 Read more about how to target multicultural audiences with our Multicultural Marketing Maturity Framework.
 KORTX’s campaign maturity model helps pinpoint where to improve and expand your tactics to create an authentic campaign.